regevs/gamma_smc/README.md

 - $\mu$ is the (unscaled) mutation rate, in units of mutations per generation per base-pair
 - $N_e$ is the effective population size, given as a number of diploids

 Gamma-SMC is fairly robust to mis-specification of this argument, but it should be in the same ballpark as the true value.
 For humans (esp. of European ancestry), $\theta = 0.00075$ is a good estimate.
-You can also estimate this using Watterson's estimator.

 ## Recombination rate
+The scaled recombination rate currently cannot be estimated from the data.
+To specify it, you can either specify it explicitly, or specify the recombination-to-mutation rate ratio.
 <pre>
 --scaled_recombination_rate, -r <i>rho</i>
 </pre>